unifiedjs/handbook/readme.md

 -   Formats the hast (`.use(format)`)
 -   Converts the hast to HTML (`.use(html)`)

-It'll result in the following HTML string:
+It'll result in an HTML string:

 ```html
 <!doctype html>